This Is What Success Looks Like at FTF

 Phase II Success looks something like this at FTF:

-Two and a half years I spent in Guatemala.
+I spent two years living and working deep in the mountains of central Guatemala.
 In two years I did some things.
 I learned Spanish.
 I became deeply aware of Guatemalan culture, both indigenous and Ladino.
 And also, and most importantly for this blog, I built loving relationships.
 Some people call these relationships a network.
-We call them, lovingly, our Hub.
-These things together helped me, and FTF, create a breakthrough.
-The breakthrough I'm talking about is a 50K school building project taking place right now in a small aldea (village) outside of Momostenango.
+We call them our FTF Hub.
+Recently, I was able to see this hub and my work bear fruit.
+That fruit came in the form of a 50K school building project taking place right now in a small aldea (village) outside of Momostenango.
 That place is called K'anil.

-Run the clock forward to early 2018 when I meet a lady selling chips in a tienda (stall or store).
-She told me all about her daughter that works with a school that could use some help.
-Our FTF field workers love these kind of conversations.
-They are gold to us in Phase II especially because they lead us to people with great ideas and a deep desire to build their dreams of a better life.
+Run the clock forward to early 2018 when I meet a lady selling chips in a storefront tienda.
+He name was Juanita and she told me all about her daughter, a woman working tirelessly to build a school.
+This kind of conversation happens often in our world, and our field workers are trained to recognize them as the beginning of something.
+They are a type of unrefined gold for us.
+They often lead us to people with great ideas and a deep desire to build their dreams of a better life.

-A scope in FTF terms means those things which FTF is responsible for and those things for which Impresarios are responsible for.
-One of the things we are always responsible for is the creation of a profile.
+One of the things FTF is always responsible for is the creation of an online, working profile.
 Another thing that our scope often includes (as it did in the K’anil project) is network connections.
 We contract to connect.
 The Impresario, in turn, resolves to provide FTF with key data points and deep cultural insights that are necessary for success.
-Money is never a part of our Scope and Engagement stage.
+Money is never a part of our scope and engagement stage.

 And they said yes.
 They granted us, and I do mean us, a new middle school.
 50k worth of love.